 This means chances are high that your company uses multiple business software programs in your everyday operations.
 Though call center software providers do offer robust native communication features, you’ll likely still want to use some of your communication tools.

-Below, we’ve outlined the contact center solutions with the highest quality of Automatic Call Distributor capabilities.
+Here are the contact center solutions with the highest quality automatic call distribution systems:

 RingCentral is a cloud-based business communications platform that supports phone, video conferencing, team messaging, and integrated contact center solutions.